- Teaches students:

 Mary Frances was a soloist in Handel's Messiah for Peachtree Presbyterian Church.
 She has worked as the soloist at The First Church of Christ Scientist in Roswell, Georgia and at The Second Church of Christ Scientist in Sandy Springs, Georgia ( This church has now closed).
 She occasionally directs and sings in the choir, and substitutes for the cantorial soloist at Congregation Dor Tamid in Alpharetta, Georgia.

 Mary Frances holds a bachelors degree from Indiana University School of Music in both Voice and Theater.
-Mary Frances continues her education as a long time student of Elizabeth Colson of Atlanta, Georgia.
+Mary Frances was a long time student of Elizabeth Colson (now deceased) of Atlanta, Georgia.
 She has attended Brevard Music Center, The Georgia State Opera Workshop and the American Institute of Musical Studies in Graz, Austria.
 While in Graz, Mary Frances was a finalist in the Meistersinger competition.

 RECOMMENDATIONS FOR LESSON LENGTH:

 TEACHING STYLE AND CURRICULUM:

 ALL: My teaching style is relaxed yet progressive.
 I use positive reinforcement to encourage progress with adults and children.
 Students are allowed to progress at their own pace which varies with age, coordination, processing speed and previous exposure to musical education.

 PIANO: I prefer the Alfred's Basic Piano Library series for my piano students.
 I find that my students learn more music theory and music reading with this series.
 If the student has started lessons in a different series, I can work with that as well.
 I have a large music library that provides a wide selection of music in addition to the Alfred books.
 I expect most beginning students to learn basic music reading and theory in 3 to 6 months.
 They should also to be able to play simple tunes in that time.
 I am an active professional singer, so I have a large library of vocal material at my disposal.